The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Discussion

 \subsection{Transverse expansion}

-The transverse size and recent-day transverse expansion velocity resulting from our modeling are $l_{\rm c} = 2.6$\,pc and $v_{c} = 0.13\,c$, respectively.
+The transverse size and recent-day transverse expansion velocity resulting from Models 1 and 2 are $l_{\rm c} = (2.4 - 2.6)$\,pc and $v_{c} \sim 0.13\,c$, respectively.
 They are larger than their counterpart parameters along the core-hotspot direction (i.e., the core-hotspot distance, ${\rm LS^{\prime}}$, and the core-hotspot separation velocity, ${v_{\rm h}^{\prime}}$).
-Thus, the model suggests that the lobes of \pks, and other extremely compact radio sources, may be more elongated in the transverse direction than in the direction of the hotspots.
+Thus, the models suggest that the lobes of \pks, and other extremely compact radio sources, may be more elongated in the transverse direction than in the direction of the hotspots.
 Some evidence for this can be seen at least for the northern lobe on the 8.4\,GHz VLBI radio maps recently presented by Angioni et al. (2019).
-Since $l_c \propto {\rm LS}^{1/2}$ and $v_c \propto {\rm LS}^{-1/2}$, the model predicts that eventually the transverse expansion will slow down; in \pks, $v_c$ will be comparable to ${v_{\rm h}^{\prime}}$ once ${\rm LS^{\prime}}$ reaches $\sim 15$\,pc, and the source will evolve to a state in which $l_c < LS^{\prime}$.
+Since $l_c \propto {\rm LS}^{1/2}$ and $v_c \propto {\rm LS}^{-1/2}$, the models predict that eventually the transverse expansion will slow down: in \pks, $v_c$ will be comparable to ${v_{\rm h}^{\prime}}$ once ${\rm LS^{\prime}}$ reaches $\sim 10 - 15$\,pc, and the source will evolve to a state in which $l_c < LS^{\prime}$.